Dates

 ATM Cards

 An excellent and convenient option is an ATM card or debit card.
 Check with your bank before departing to be sure that your card will be accepted.
 Do not wait until you get there to learn that you will not be able to use your ATM card.
-Be sure you have memorized your 4-digit PIN code before arriving in Madrid.
-If you remember your code by a 4-letter acronym, it is best to memorize the numbers instead since the number pads in Spain are labeled differently from those in the U.S. It is important that students become aware of the possible fees charged by their home institution.
+It is important that students become aware of the possible fees charged by their home institution.

 Credit Cards

 Credit Cards are widely accepted in Spain.
 This is especially true with Visa and Mastercard and, to a lesser degree, American Express.
+Discover cards are not accepted.
 Check with your credit card company before departing to determine foreign withdrawals fees and to make sure your spending limit is high enough to use the card for ATM cash withdrawals and purchases.
-Be sure you have memorized your 4-digit PIN code before arriving in Madrid.
-If you remember your code by a 4-letter acronym, it is best to memorize the numbers instead since the number pads in Spain are labeled differently from those in the U.S. Click on the links to find the locations of ATM accepting Visa or Mastercard.

 Exchange Rates

 Exchange rates vary from day to day and from source to source.
 When you are ready to withdraw money, shop around and ask your fellow students.
 Some ATMs charge a fee, while many others do not.
 Others give you no fees for a very low exchange rate.
 Generally, established banks will give the best deal.
 Ask your fellow students where they are exchanging.
 Sometimes they have found a good and trustworthy location.
-Exchange Rates
+Information on exchanges can be found here.

 Value Added Tax